 Before commencing tooth whitening it is important to check your teeth for any holes which will need fixing before you start.

 The bleach contains carbamide peroxide, which breaks down into tiny molecules (oxygen radicals) and migrate through the tooth breaking down any coloured molecules that cause the tooth discolouration.
 The entire tooth does not need to be covered by bleach for this to work.

 The tooth and existing fillings are not affected or harmed by the bleach.
-However, please stop bleaching two weeks prior to any appoinments where you will be having fillings placed, as it can affect the bonding of new filling material.
+However, we do advise that you stop bleaching two weeks prior to any appoinments where you will be having fillings placed, as it can affect the bonding of new filling material.

 How long does bleaching last?

 Over time due to lifestyle habits and food/beverage intakes (red wine), the process may need to be redone periodically.
 The tooth whitening process is safe and we have 'top up' kits available.

 Does bleaching harm my teeth or cause any side effects?